DataDog/documentation/content/en/serverless/aws_lambda/metrics.md

 All custom metrics are submitted as [distributions](#understanding-distribution-metrics).

-Note: Distribution metrics must be submitted with a new name, do not re-use a name of a previously submitted metric.
+**Note**: Distribution metrics must be submitted with a new name, do not re-use a name of a previously submitted metric.

 1. [Install Serverless Monitoring for AWS Lambda][1] and ensure that you have installed the Datadog Lambda extension.